hd10-iupui/multimodal_cxr/README.md

 A lightweight multimodal deep learning framework for chest X-ray classification using both medical images and radiology report text.
 This project explores clinical vision-language fusion, weak-label learning, class imbalance handling, and cross-attention explainability.

+For additional implementation details, experimental results, and cross-modal attention analysis, please refer to `Multimodal_cxr_report.pdf` in this repository.

 ---

 ## Overview